BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

     - "I want to shadow someone" button: Opportunities Page
     - "I want to offer a shadow" button: Create Opportunity Page **List of Tests:**
+- test username loads correctly if user logged in

 ---